blockchaintp/training/website/content/development-environment.md

  * **rest api** - gives a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) interface to the validator so you can write programs that query state and submit new transactions
  * **shell** - a command line interface with various useful clients that can speak to the validator
  * **settings-tp** - a transaction processor responsible for the settings applied to the whole network of validators
- * **intkey-tp** - a transaction processor that provides functions that can be used to test deployed ledgers.
+ * **intkey-tp** - a transaction processor that provides functions that can be used to test deployed ledgers
  * **xo-tp** - a transaction processor for the XO demo

 ## fetch manifest